Tai chi, Health Benefits?

 What the research says

-Tai chi is growing in popularity in the UK, with more clubs and classes springing up across the country and people of all ages wanting to try it.
+Tai chi is growing in popularity in the UK, with more clubs and classes popping up across the country and people of all ages wanting to try it.

 It has been practiced for years in China, often by large groups in parks.
-Tai chi or “taiji” is a form of qi gong, an umbrella term for ancient traditional Chinese practices of self-cultivation and energy preservation.
-And it is different from the martial art form known as “Tai Chi Chuan” or “Taijiquan”.
-Tai chi is an "exercise of body and mind".
-Make slow, smooth, flowing movements with your body.
-As you do this, you focus on your movements and your breathing and forget about the stresses of life.
+Tai chi or "taiji" is a form of qi gong, a general term for the ancient traditional Chinese practices of self-cultivation and energy preservation.
+And it is different from the martial art form known as "Tai Chi Chuan" or "Taijiquan."
+Tai chi is a “mind and body exercise.”
+Make slow, soft and fluid movements with your body.
+While doing this, you focus on the movements and your breathing and forget about the stresses of life.

 Anyone can practice tai chi.
 It is suitable and safe for people of all ages and abilities, although it may need to be adapted for certain people or if you have a medical condition.